dakotamm/research_blog/_posts/2024-02-07-more-decadal-new-annual.md

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/51c5ceeb-b99f-449d-931f-cc73169784ed" width="800"/><br>Fig 13.
 Port Susan Mid decadal/seasonal average casts (CIs for 1960s and 2010s).</p><br>

-*Port Susan is pretty darn sparse...*
+Port Susan is pretty darn sparse...
+But I wanted to take a look nonetheless.

+Overall, there are some wide 95% confidence intervals going on.
+There are also very few sites that have strong repeatability between decades.
+What we can definitely draw conclusions about is warming temperatures in the summer and fall in most locations.

 ---

 ## Interannual Variation Exploration

 Another item that came out of last week was trying to create smaller time increment seasonal depth-averaged casts.
 So I've employed a similar process for all basins in Puget Sound (given spatial consistency!) from 2000 to present.
 I'll focus on Hood Canal for brevity of this post, but I have all the other plots and can gladly share.
+I also have plots of pre-2010 and 2010 on, which I can show as well.

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/ff9d9421-3caf-4352-ab2a-6bc5f17c6b5a" width="800"/><br>Fig 13.
 Hood Canal (sans Lynch Cove) yearly/seasonal average casts since 2000.</p><br>

-*Add CIs if have time.**
+I have not yet added confidence intervals for lack of time.
+I can do that ASAP.

 ---